 Please read these items carefully as they detail the conditions you must meet and maintain in order to be eligible for Federal, State, Institutional and other types of financial aid.

 Initial awards are estimated based on halftime enrollment (6 credit hours), or actual enrollment if you have registered for classes

-Awards may be adjusted based on final enrollment/session.
+Awards will be adjusted based on final enrollment/session.